AnneLonero/Clinical_Trials_Research_Project/README.md

 ![field_tables](Database/QuickDBD-schema.png)<br>

 #### 3. Unsupervised Machine Learning
-For the analysis of the free text response we used Natural Language Processing(NLP) which is a type of unsupervised learning for textual data.
-We used an algorithm called Latent Dirichlet Association - or LDA for short.
-This is a type of topic modeling that characterizes the rates at which words appear when discussing a particular topic.
-Essentially it finds patterns within the data itself, This analysis was conducted on the free text responses of the WhyStopped column.
+For the analysis of the free text response we used Natural Language Processing(NLP) which is a type of unsupervised learning for textual data because we had a free text variable that did not lend itself to supervised learning with categorical variables.
+This analysis was conducted on the free text responses of the WhyStopped column.
+The Why Study Stopped column was a free text response field that provides a brief explanation of the reasons why a particular study was stopped.
+When preprocesing the data for the model we had to do the following:

     LDA processing steps:
     1. Lowercase responses